 How is atrial septal defect treated?

-The treatment your child needs will depend on the severity of the defect.
+Treatment will depend on the severity of the defect.

 If the defect is slightly larger, and surrounded by good margins of heart tissue, a key hole procedure known as cardiac catheterisation can be used to close the hole.
 This is usually undertaken as a day-case procedure.